meditativeape/wikiracer/README.md

-# wikipedia-crawler
+# wikiracer
-Finds the shortest path between two Wikipedia articles.
+Finds the shortest path between two Wikipedia articles, using only Wikipedia links.